 How do I obtain an audio recording of a hearing?

-Please complete the online request form at https://www.circuit5.org/programs-services/court-reporting/ and someone will contact you about your request and payment.
+Please complete the online request form in the “Request an Audio Recording” section above and someone will contact you about your request and payment.

 What Rules or Administrative Orders govern court reporting?